QiuminGe/cpp-check-lint/README.md

     builtin binaries cppcheck update to 2.4.1

 ### 1.3.5
-    If the configuration is empty, the code will not give the default configuration
+    If the configuration is empty, the code will not give the default configuration.
 -----------------------------------------------------------------------------------------------------------